circleci/circleci-docs/jekyll/_cci1/downgrading-mysql-to-5.6.md

 last_updated: Oct 16, 2017
 ---

-We've updated our Ubuntu 14.04 Trusty [build image](https://circleci.com/docs/1.0/build-image-trusty/) to include MySQL 5.7, however there are some of you who still need MySQL 5.6.
+CircleCI updated the Ubuntu 14.04 Trusty [build image](https://circleci.com/docs/1.0/build-image-trusty/) to include MySQL 5.7, however you may still need MySQL 5.6.

-If you're not already on [2.0](https://circleci.com/docs/2.0/), where you can choose your own version of MySQL using docker, here's how to downgrade on 1.0.
+If you're not already on [2.0](https://circleci.com/docs/2.0/), where you can choose your own version of MySQL using docker, this document describes how to downgrade on 1.0.

 ## Using Official MySQL Packages

 The first option is to use the following script which purges the existing MySQL install, then downloads and installs official packages from MySQL.

-Take a look at this `circle.yml` first which runs the script in a "dependencies:pre" step to ensure the database is setup and installed, as well as cached properly before continuing.
+The following `circle.yml` example runs the script in a "dependencies:pre" step to ensure the database is set up and installed, as well as cached properly before continuing.

 ```
 machine: